Orbifold: Triangles of groups

-There is an injective homomorphisms of ΓABC into all the other groups and of an edge group ΓXY into ΓX and ΓY.
+There are injective homomorphisms of ΓABC into all the other groups and of an edge group ΓXY into ΓX and ΓY.
 The three ways of mapping ΓABC into a vertex group all agree.
 (Often ΓABC is the trivial group.)
 The Euclidean metric structure on the corresponding orbispace is non-positively curved if and only if the link of each of the vertices in the orbihedron chart has girth at least 6.